 According to some sources, Arthur’s death was the cause of intentional neglect.
 In fact, according to Peter Vaughan, of the Worcester Prince Arthur Committee, the future king of England did not have ‘a strong character, unlike his younger brother.
 Could it be that his father was strong enough to see that the best interests of the Tudors were to be served by Henry Duke of York, rather than Arthur?’
 (Derbyshire 2002).
-However, other researches dismiss such hypothesis claiming that Arthur’s case is not a case of neglect since he was in Ludlow (rather than being treated in London) because he was ‘an ambassador for a king setting up a new dynasty’ (Derbyshire 2002; citing Litten).
+However, other researchers dismiss such a hypothesis claiming that Arthur’s case is not a case of neglect since he was in Ludlow (rather than being treated in London) because he was ‘an ambassador for a king setting up a new dynasty’ (Derbyshire 2002; citing Litten).

 What happened after Prince Arthur’s death?